Frequently Asked Questions

 Does EMDR therapy actually work? +

 Yes, and it is one of the most extensively researched trauma treatments available.
 EMDR, Eye Movement Desensitization and Reprocessing, is endorsed by the World Health Organization, the American Psychological Association, and the U.S. Department of Veterans Affairs, among others.
 Research consistently shows it is effective for post-traumatic stress, and clinical experience strongly supports its use for developmental and relational trauma as well.
 That said, EMDR is a tool, not a universal solution.
-It is not the right fit for every person or every presenting concern, and whether it is appropriate is something that gets assessed carefully before and during the work.
+It is not the right fit for every person or every presenting concern, and whether it is appropriate is something that gets explored carefully before and during the work.
 What makes EMDR different from many approaches is that it does not require detailed verbal narration of difficult experiences.
 It works by engaging the brain's natural processing capacity, often through bilateral stimulation, to support integration of material that has remained stuck.
 At Meadow Grove, EMDR is offered within an intensive format, which allows for more sustained and complete processing than is typically possible in a 50-minute weekly session.
 Before any processing work begins, the focus is on establishing safety, trust, and a solid therapeutic relationship.
 That foundation is not a preliminary step.
 It is the work, and everything else follows from it.
 Vanessa Simmons is an EMDRIA Certified Therapist and EMDRIA Approved Consultant and Trainer.

 What does trauma therapy involve? +